 How will students/families be notified of NTI days?

-Knox County County Schools will use all the methods for communicating a NTI day that are used to communicate a school day cancellation – including television news, radio, e-mail, district website, and social media.
-Official courses include the KCPS website (www.knoxkyschools.com), telephone hotline (606-277-2400), Facebook (knoxkyschools), and Twitter (@knoxkyschools)
+Knox County Public Schools will use all the methods for communicating a NTI day that are used to communicate a school day cancellation – including television news, radio, e-mail, district website, and social media.
+Official sources include the KCPS website (www.knoxkyschools.com), telephone hotline (606-277-2400), Facebook (knoxkyschools), and Twitter (@knoxkyschools)